 Compared to a camcorder, the actual physical size of the sensor in a DSLR (or mirrorless camera for that matter), is that much bigger than that found in a camcorder, which delivers a number of benefits.
 Overall image quality obviously benefits, but it’s when the light levels drop that the sensor size will really come into its own, with image noise reduced, delivering cleaner looking images.

-The video accessory market for video enabled DSLRs and mirrorless camera is now huge, with the ability to turn your camera from a standalone piece of kit into a huge video-focused rig, with dedicated rack systems, viewfinder adapters, wireless microphones and a host of other goodies.
+The video accessory market for video-enabled DSLRs and mirrorless cameras is now huge, with the ability to turn your camera from a standalone piece of kit into a huge video-focused rig, with dedicated rack systems, viewfinder adapters, wireless microphones and a host of other goodies.

 Reason to get a Video Camera

 Check out all our professional video cameras here >

 If you’re a beginner to videography, then a camcorder can be much easier to get to grips with, with more intuitive controls for new users, making it much easier to get up to speed and start shooting video successfully.

 While it’s possible to use the AF on your DSLR to focus during video, in a lot of cases, it isn’t suitable – AF noise on some lenses can encroach on the audio, while the way lenses snap to focus from one point to another isn’t desirable for video capture, which means manual focus is the way to go.
 Camcorder autofocus systems are naturally geared towards video, offering quiet focusing, with smoother transitions through the focusing range.

 Because the CMOS sensors in most cameras don’t capture the scene in a single instant, but rather by scanning the scene (either vertically or horizontally) incredibly quickly, it can lead to issues in video capture when an element in the scene is moving very quickly – a propeller in a plane for instance, with it looking like it’s bending.

 In many cases, sensors in camcorders don’t read the scene this way and as such, don’t suffer from its effects.